nasa/cumulus/docs/upgrade-notes/upgrading-tf-version-0.13.6.md

     re-initialization of the backend.
     ```

-3. Run `terraform apply` to perform a deployment.
+3. Run `terraform apply` to perform a deployment. **WARNING** Even if Terraform says that no resource changes are pending, running the `apply` using Terraform version 0.13.6 will modify your backend state from version 0.12.12 to version 0.13.6 **without requiring approval**.
+Updating the backend state is a necessary part of the version 0.13.6 upgrade, but it is not completely transparent.
 4. Repeat steps 2 and 3 for the `cumulus-tf` directory.